 If this is not your regular line of business then feel free to contact us at support at distressedpro dot com> You should consider hiring a note broker to sell your note, calling on an institutional note buyer, or listing your note for sale on Paperstac if you’re going to do it yourself.

-If you’re in the note business (or want to be) then you should get a Paperstac account, be continually building your own list of note buyers, and getting acquainted with the bigger institutional buyers of notes.
+If you’re in the note business (or want to be) then you should continually build your own list of note buyers and get acquainted with the bigger institutional buyers of notes.